ronomon/direct-io/README.md

 ## Direct Memory Access

-Direct Memory Access bypasses the filesystem cache and avoids memory copies to and from kernel-space, writing and reading directly to and from the disk device cache.
-File I/O is done directly to and from user-space buffers regardless of whether the file descriptor is a block device or regular file.
-To enable Direct Memory Access, use the following open flag or method according to the platform:
+Direct memory access bypasses the filesystem cache and avoids memory copies to and from kernel space, writing and reading directly to and from the disk device cache.
+File I/O is done directly to and from user space buffers regardless of whether the file descriptor is a block device or regular file.
+To enable direct memory access, use the following open flag or method according to the platform:

 **O_DIRECT** *(FreeBSD, Linux, Windows)*

-Provide as a flag to `fs.open()` when opening a block device or regular file to enable Direct Memory Access.
+Provide as a flag to `fs.open()` when opening a block device or regular file to enable direct memory access.

 On Windows, `O_DIRECT` is supported as of
 [libuv 1.16.0](https://github.com/libuv/libuv/commit/4b666bd2d82a51f1c809b2703a91679789c1ec01)